RunalBandishti/Intro_to_Python_ML_Libraries/README.md

 # Intro_to_Python_ML_Libraries

-This Repo contents Introduction to Machine Learning Libraries such as **Numpy,Pandas,MatplotLib**.
+This Repo contents Introduction to Machine Learning Libraries such as **Numpy,Pandas,MatplotLib,Scikit-Learn**.

 **.ipynb** are the Jupyter Notebook files